Neighborhoods / Kissimmee

 Kissimmee, answered.

-Yes — beyond the tourist corridor, Kissimmee is a real, working city with a historic downtown, established neighborhoods, schools, and a strong bilingual community.
+Yes — beyond the tourist corridor, Kissimmee is a real, working city with a historic downtown, established neighborhoods, and schools.
 Locals live a few minutes from the attractions without living in them.
 The key is choosing the right area, which is exactly what a local guide is for.

-Generally, yes — Kissimmee offers some of the Orlando metro's most attainable pricing for comparable homes, especially in established neighborhoods east of the tourist corridor.
-That value, plus proximity to Disney-area jobs, is a big reason families and first-time buyers look here.
+Generally, yes — Kissimmee offers some of the Orlando metro's more attainable pricing for comparable homes, especially in established neighborhoods east of the tourist corridor.
+That value, plus proximity to Disney-area jobs, is a big reason value-focused buyers look here.

 Kissimmee and Osceola County allow short-term rentals in designated zones, mostly near the US-192 corridor and attractions — but zoning is strict and community rules vary.
 If you're buying for Airbnb-style rental, confirm the specific community allows it before you offer.
 Mayra can help you check.